-DR. NAIVE.
+DR. CROWE.

-12. Syphilis.
+11. Syphilis.
 The diagnosis and treatment of this disease is provided for in a special clinic in the department of medicine.
 Each case is carefully studied prior to the institution of treatment.
 The students take an important part in the diagnostic and therapeutic activities of the clinic.
-Hours and credit by arrangement.